 Buckley, a signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge, has committed to performing pro bono hours equal to three percent of our total billable hours annually.
 To make this commitment a reality, the firm has a dedicated pro bono partner and pro bono committee who endeavor to identify pro bono opportunities that not only make a difference in our community, but also match the interests of our lawyers and offer them the chance to enhance their legal skills.

-Our pro bono efforts focus on providing legal services to economically disadvantaged individuals as well as to non-profit organizations in our surrounding communities and throughout the United States.
+Our pro bono efforts focus on providing legal services to economically disadvantaged individuals as well as to nonprofit organizations in our surrounding communities and throughout the United States.
 We partner with more than a dozen legal service organizations that provide pro bono support for a wide range of clients, including immigrants, children, veterans, senior citizens, and the needy as well as those caught up in the criminal justice system.

-Over the years, Buckley has been recognized for its pro bono contributions including:
+Our greatest reward is achieving success for our clients, but over the years, Buckley has been recognized for its pro bono contributions including:

 - Washington Lawyers’ Committee’s Outstanding Achievement Award for:

 - Exemplary work on the report “Protecting Civil Rights in the D.C.
 Region: A Comparative Assessment of State & Local Human Rights Laws”

 - Law Students in Court’s Pro Bono Award

 - District of Columbia Court of Appeals and Superior Court of the District of Columbia’s Capital Pro Bono Honor Roll

 Pro Bono Victory for Elderly Client in Wrongful Eviction Matter